EE-Twister/CableTrayRoute/README.md

 When batch mode is selected, you can now use the **Add Cable to List** button to add a cable using the current values from the Cable Specifications and Route Points fields.
 After filling in the details, click **Add Cable to List** and the cable will appear in the table for batch routing.
+Each row in the table allows you to edit not only the cable tag, but also the diameter and the start/end coordinates for that cable.